TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-mongodbmigration.md

 <br>Azure Cosmos DB API for MongoDB *3.6 version* supported features and syntax

 [MongoDB pre-Migration Guide](https://docs.microsoft.com/azure/cosmos-db/mongodb-pre-migration)
-<br>Before you migrate your data from MongoDB (either on-premises or in the cloud) to Azure Cosmos DB's API for MongoDB, this guide provides steps you should do.
+<br>Before you migrate your data from MongoDB (either on-premises or in the cloud) to Azure Cosmos DB's API for MongoDB, follow the steps in this guide.

 [MongoDB Migrate Page](https://docs.microsoft.com/azure/cosmos-db/mongodb-migrate)
-<br>Ways to import data for MongoDB using tools like mongoimport, mongorestore.
+<br>Ways to import data for MongoDB using tools such as `mongoimport`, `mongorestore`.

 [MongoDB post-Migration Guide](https://docs.microsoft.com/azure/cosmos-db/mongodb-post-migration)
 <br>After you migrate the data stored in MongoDB database to Azure Cosmos DB's API for MongoDB, you can connect to Azure Cosmos DB and manage the data.
 This guide provides the steps you should consider after the migration.